 On May 7, 2024, the Company entered into an Executive Consulting Agreement with Mr. Jordan and Blair Jordan Strategy and Finance Consulting Inc. (an entity owned by Mr. Jordan) ("Jordan Consulting" and the "Jordan Consulting Agreement").
 Pursuant to the Jordan Consulting Agreement, the Company agreed to engage Jordan Consulting to provide the services of Mr. Jordan to the Company as Interim Chief Executive Officer of the Company.
-The Jordan Consulting Agreement has a term through April 30, 2025, unless otherwise terminated pursuant to the terms of the agreement (discussed below) and provides for Mr. Jordan to act as Interim Chief Executive Officer of the Company, and to be paid \$216,000 per year in consideration for services rendered to the Company, plus a \$250,000 bonus in the event that the Company completes a Corporate Transaction which results in a Change of Control.
-Notwithstanding the above, the Board of Directors, with the recommendation of the Compensation Committee, may grant Mr. Jordan bonuses from time to time in its discretion, in cash or equity.
+The Jordan Consulting Agreement had a term through April 30, 2025, unless otherwise terminated pursuant to the terms of the agreement (discussed below) and provided for Mr. Jordan to act as Interim Chief Executive Officer of the Company, and to be paid \$216,000 per year in consideration for services rendered to the Company, plus a \$250,000 bonus in the event that the Company completes a Corporate Transaction which results in a Change of Control.
+Notwithstanding the above, the Board of Directors, with the recommendation of the Compensation Committee, may grant.
+Jordan Consulting bonuses from time to time in its discretion, in cash or equity.
 The Jordan Consulting Agreement includes customary confidentiality, non-disclosure and proprietary right requirements of Jordan Consulting and Mr. Jordan, and a prohibition on Jordan Consulting and Mr. Jordan competing against us during the term of the agreement.

-The Jordan Consulting Agreement terminates automatically upon the completion of a Corporate Transaction (provided we pay the transaction bonus discussed above).
-We have the right to terminate the Jordan Consulting Agreement at any time, provided that if we terminate the agreement after 60 days and prior to completion of a Corporate Transaction, then we agreed to pay Jordan Consulting \$75,000 in connection with such termination, within 60 days of such termination.
+The Jordan Consulting Agreement was to terminate automatically upon the completion of a Corporate Transaction (provided we pay the transaction bonus discussed above).
+We had the right to terminate the Jordan Consulting Agreement at any time, provided that if we terminate the agreement after 60 days and prior to completion of a Corporate Transaction, then we agreed to pay Jordan Consulting \$75,000 in connection with such termination, within 60 days of such termination.

-On February 20, 2025, the Company entered into an Executive Consulting Agreement with Mr. Blair Jordan dated February 21, 2025, and Jordan Consulting (the "Jordan Agreement").
-The Jordan Agreement replaced and superseded the Jordan Consulting Agreement.
+On February 20, 2025, the Company entered into an Executive Consulting Agreement with Mr. Blair Jordan dated February 21, 2025, and Jordan Consulting (the "February 2025 Jordan Agreement").
+The February 2025 Jordan Agreement replaced and superseded the Jordan Consulting Agreement.
+On June 17, 2025, the Company entered into an Amended and Restated Executive Consulting Agreement with Mr. Jordan, and Jordan Consulting, dated June 17, 2025 (the "Jordan Agreement").
+The Jordan Agreement replaced and superseded the February 2025 Jordan Agreement.

 Pursuant to the Jordan Agreement, the Company agreed to continue to engage Jordan Consulting to provide the services of Mr. Jordan to the Company as Chief Executive Officer of the Company.
-The Jordan Agreement has a term beginning effective January 1, 2025, and continuing through December 31, 2026, unless otherwise terminated pursuant to the terms of the agreement (discussed below), provided that in the event that the parties have not agreed to an extension or termination of the Jordan Agreement with at least 30 days written notice at the end of the term, the agreement automatically renews for successive terms of one year upon the expiration of the primary term or any renewal.
+The Jordan Agreement has a term beginning effective January 1, 2025, and continuing through December 31, 2027, unless otherwise terminated pursuant to the terms of the agreement (discussed below), provided that in the event that the parties have not agreed to an extension or termination of the Jordan Agreement with at least 30 days written notice at the end of the term, the agreement automatically renews for successive terms of one year upon the expiration of the primary term or any renewal.

-The Jordan Agreement provides for Mr. Jordan to act as Chief Executive Officer of the Company, and to be paid \$240,000 per year (previously Mr. Jordan was paid \$216,000 per year under the Jordan Consulting Agreement) in consideration for services rendered to the Company (the "Fee").
+The Jordan Agreement provides for Mr. Jordan to act as Chief Executive Officer of the Company, and to be paid \$240,000 per year in consideration for services rendered to the Company (the "Fee"), which Fee shall increase to \$350,000 per year in the event the Company completes any material transaction.